 - Know important general principles for resource management for computer systems.

-The course includes programming assignments focused on main concepts learned in the course, such as concurrency, parallelism and synchronization techniques, and tools to analyze and debug various aspects of such applications.
+The course includes programming assignments focused on main concepts learned in the course, such as memory management, scheduling, concurrency, parallelism and synchronization techniques, and tools to analyze and debug various aspects of such applications.
 In the final project, student groups should design a larger system or parts of an operating system using the techniques covered in the course.

-The programming language used in this course is primarily Go (golang).
+The programming language used in this course is primarily Go (golang) along with some C.